Little Lord

 Little Lord or Küçük Ağa is a Turkish Comedy Series.
 The series was broadcast on channel Kanal D in Turkey and produced by Turker İnanoğlu.
-It premiered on January 28, 2014 & The final episode was aired on 17 March 2015 after 50 episodes and 2 seasons.
+It premiered on 28 January 2014 & The final episode was aired on 17 March 2015 after 50 episodes and 2 seasons.
 Also broadcast on Indian Television dubbed in Hindi on Zindagi.

 Plot

-Little Lord or Little Master Mehmetcan Acar (Emir Berke Zincirdi) is a child who is tensed because his parents are planning divorce.
-MehmetCan’s grandfather (played by Zeki Alasya) is a landlord (Ağa in Turkish) and according to the local tradition, Mehmetcan’s Father and also Mehmetcan are heirs of his property.
-Mehmetcan’s grandparents loves him so much and everybody in his town calls him Küçük Ağa (Little Master).
+Little Lord or Little Master Mehmetcan Acar (Emir Berke Zincidi) is a child who is tensed because his parents are planning divorce.
+MehmetCan's grandfather (played by Zeki Alasya) is a landlord (Ağa in Turkish) and according to the local tradition, Mehmetcan's Father and also Mehmetcan are heirs of his property.
+Mehmetcan's grandparents loves him so much and everybody in his town calls him Küçük Ağa (Little Master).